 Beach – Summer and I were made to be together.
 Summer, I and time on a beach is even better.
 Summer, I, time on a beach reading a book is even better.
 This is my happy place.
 And then there is this 80s movie named Beaches which is nearly the story of one of my best friends and I—and it takes place on beaches!
 Nothing on this list will give even a hint of gratefulness for snow.

-Christmas movies – John and I will watch every one one of Hallmark Channel’s new Christmas movies, all 19 of them.
+Christmas movies – John and I will watch every one one of Hallmark Channel’s new Christmas movies–every one of them.
 (Please don’t tell John’s friends that their paintball hero enjoys these so much.)
 We will watch the bad acting, the bland whiteness of everyone, and wonder how anyone in the movie lives on a real-world budget and enjoy all of it.
 Not only because they give us the Christmas spirit but because we know that we won’t have to worry about excessive violence, excessive behaviors, and excessive language.
 As I grow in my faith, I am growing more and more sensitive about allowing that stuff before my eyes and into my minds.
 I am grateful for the sappy Hallmark channel for this very reason.
 I know exactly what I’m getting.

 Practicing gratitude invites joy into our lives.
 These two go together.
 It’s more than just being grateful, it is practicing it in some tangible way.
 Gratitude without practice may be a little like faith without works—it’s not alive.